AmyOShea/MS3-Cocktail-Hour/TESTING.md

  I checked all of the HTML pages using [W3C Markup Validation Service](https://validator.w3.org/)

- Because the code is made up of Jinja templates, I had to check from the live site by right cliking each page, selecting View Page Source and running that generated code throught the validator.
+ Because the code is made up of Jinja templates, I had to check from the live site by right clicking each page, selecting View Page Source and running that generated code through the validator.

  All pages passed all checks.